 Packet Flow In IPv4

 All the devices in the IPv4 environment are allocated with a set of distinctive logical IP addresses.
 When an end device wants to transmit any data to the remote end device in a network, then it firstly acquires the IP address by sending a request to the DHCP server.

-The DHCP server acknowledges the request and in response, it sends the all necessary information like IP address, subnet address, gateway, DNS etc., to the requesting host device.
+The DHCP server acknowledges the request and in response, it sends all necessary information like IP address, subnet address, gateway, DNS, etc., to the requesting host device.